Register a homeopathic medicine or remedy

 Description of homeopathy

-Homeopathy is a system of medicine which involves treating the individual with highly diluted substances, given mainly in tablet form, with the aim of triggering the body’s natural system of healing.
+Homeopathy is a system of medicine which involves treating the individual with highly diluted substances, given mainly in tablet form.
 Based on their specific symptoms, a homeopath will match the most appropriate medicine to each patient.

 All homeopathic products must comply with the definition given in EU Directive 2001/83/EC

-Labelling requirements for homeopathic products (link to report)
+Labelling requirements for homeopathic products (PDF, 63.4KB, 10 pages)

 The simplified scheme